 A shirt fresh out of the washer has the perfect amount of water.
 You can achieve a similar result by wetting and then wringing the shirt out by hand.

-The first step is figuring out what colors you’d like to use.
 Do you want a warm or a cool shade?
 Pastel or strong colors?

 Put some dyes in a bottle, add some water and dye activator, and shake well.
 It’s as simple as that.